It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Oblivion also had the Boots of Springheel Jak.
 While these didn't directly influence your movement speed, they gave a considerable acrobatic boost that makes leaping around the fastest (unmounted) traveling means.

-- The Advance versions of this game and Final Fantasy V also make use of the trope.
-In the latter, all one needs is a Thief with the "Dash" ability and you can zip around any map or dungeon like crazy.
+- The Advance version of Final Fantasy V also makes use of the trope.
+All one needs is a Thief with the "Dash" ability and you can zip around any map or dungeon like crazy.
 This doesn't slow down the chance of Random Encounters, but it's still fun to watch.

 - The Final Fantasy series has had Chocobos available in many games which serve the same function as the Sabrecat example below — you move faster, but they also tend to eliminate random battles while being ridden (while the sabrecat of DQ8 only moves faster, but does not eliminate encounters).
 This counts for all Final Fantasy's from II to XII.